JetBrains/kotlin-web-site/docs/topics/kmm/kmm-setup.md

    system supported by [Android Studio](https://developer.android.com/studio).
    If you also want to write iOS-specific code and run an iOS application on a simulated or real device, use a Mac with a macOS.
 These steps cannot be performed on other operating systems, such as Microsoft Windows.
 This is due to an Apple requirement.
-2. Install [Android Studio](https://developer.android.com/studio) – version 4.2 or Android Studio 2020.3.1 Canary 8 or higher.
+2. Install [Android Studio](https://developer.android.com/studio) 4.2 or 2020.3.1 Canary 8 or higher.
     You will use Android Studio for creating your multiplatform applications and running them on simulated or hardware devices.
 3. If you need to write iOS-specific code and run an iOS application, install [Xcode](https://apps.apple.com/us/app/xcode/id497799835)
     –  version 11.3 or higher.